PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Introduction

 Humans are able to recognize lyrical words of a song by paying more attention to the singing vocal than the background music.
 The extraction-transcription approach~\cite{mesaros2010automatic,demirel2021low, demirel2020automatic} attempts to emulate such as human listening process through a two-step pipeline in which, first, the singing vocal is extracted from the polyphonic input signal, then the lyrics are transcribed from the extracted singing vocal.
-The two step pipeline suffers from both imperfect vocal extraction and mismatch between the vocal extraction frontend and the lyrics decoding backend~\cite{gupta2019,9054567}.
-In the two step pipeline, the frontend is not optimized for lyrics transcription, and the mismatch is partly because frontend and backend are trained separately with different objective functions.
+The two-step pipeline suffers from both imperfect vocal extraction and mismatch between the vocal extraction front end and the lyrics decoding back end~\cite{gupta2019,9054567}.
+In the two-step pipeline, the front end is not optimized for lyrics transcription, and the mismatch is partly because front end and back end are trained separately with different objective functions.

-In this paper, we propose end-to-end neural solutions, i.e. PoLyScribers, that perform vocal extraction and lyrics decoding in a single network.
-We hypothesize that the end-to-end solutions would produce an extracted singing vocal signal that is suitable for better lyrics transcription, while alleviating the mismatch between frontend and backend in the two step approach.

-To optimize the the vocal extraction and lyrics decoding at the same time for lyrics transcription, we formulate a joint training process.
-To the best of our knowledge, this work presents the first study of such joint training process for lyrics transcription.
-Given this gap in the literature, it is possible that the insights of joint training of singing vocal extraction and singing acoustic modeling may shed light on factors hitherto unconsidered.

-The contributions of this paper include: 1) we propose novel end-to-end neural solutions and firstly formulate joint-training processes for effective lyrics transcription of polyphonic music; 2) we propose a polyphonic data augmentation paradigm to simulate polyphonic music, thereby joint-training can be achieved without the need of parallel singing vocal and polyphonic music data; 3) we perform a systematic comparative study over several lyrics transcription joint-training solutions, and provide our findings with genre-specific analysis.
-We show that PoLyScriber framework with a transcription-oriented joint-training strategy achieves the state-of-the-art (SOTA) lyrics transcription performance on polyphonic music.